Child Evangelism Fellowship of Indiana, Inc.

 No games of chance may be played on the property, that involve the exchange of money, items, or services.

-Internet Social Networking & Blogging Policy
+Internet Social Networking / Blogging Policy / Photo Release

 In general, the CYIA leadership views social networking sites (e.g., Facebook, Instagram, Twitter, etc.), personal Web sites, and Weblogs (“Blogs”) positively and respects the right of students to use them as a medium of self-expression.
 Attendees must use the internet in ways that are in keeping with the standards of CYIA.
 CEF policies must be followed with respect to posting pictures of minors (i.e., Be sure that photography and video releases / R-32 are obtained for any children / minor appearing in promotional material, including online photos.
 Be careful to protect the children and the reputation of the CEF ministry by adhering to CEF policies.)
+Individuals/Students/Staff do not have the authority to post pictures.
+The photo release is only given to the ministry of CEF.
+Individuals/Students/Staff wishing to personally post pictures of each other must acquire permission.

-Lights Out CYIA training has a “Lights out” policy that will be explained on the first day of training.
+CYIA training has a “Lights out” policy that will be explained on the first day of training.
 Following this policy will assure proper rest.

-Meal Times All students will be present at meal times, except by special exemption granted by the Dean/On-site Director.
+All students will be present at meal times, except by special exemption granted by the Dean/On-site Director.

-Name Tags Each attendee will wear their own lanyard name tag around their neck for identification and security purposes.
+Each attendee will wear their own lanyard name tag around their neck for identification and security purposes.

 Obscene, profane, or vulgar language whether written, oral, or expressed by symbols is not tolerated.
 Any attendee who violates this policy will be subject to the CYIA Attendee Progressive Discipline Policy.